oracle/odpi/doc/src/public_structs/dpiPoolCreateParams.rst

 .. member:: uint32_t dpiPoolCreateParams.maxLifetimeSession

-    Specifies the maximum length of time (in seconds) of a session in the pool.
-    Sessions in the pool are terminated after they have been in the pool for the specified period of time.
-Note that termination only occurs when another session is released back to the pool.
-The default value is 0 which means that there is no maximum length of time that a session may exist in the pool.
-This value can be set after the pool has been created using the function :func:`dpiPool_setMaxLifetimeSession()` and acquired using the
+    Specifies the maximum length of time (in seconds) a pooled session may exist.
+Sessions in use will not be closed.
+They become candidates for termination only when they are released back to the pool and have existed for longer than maxLifetimeSession seconds.
+Session termination only occurs when the pool is accessed.
+The default value is 0 which means that there is no maximum length of time that a pooled session may exist.
+This value can be set after the pool has been created using the function :func:`dpiPool_setMaxLifetimeSession()` and acquired using the function
-    function :func:`dpiPool_getMaxLifetimeSession()`.
+    :func:`dpiPool_getMaxLifetimeSession()`.